jeremyfritzen/storj_earnings_notify/README.md

 Even if this doesn't seem to be necessary, it's better to do it to make sure it won't affect the node consistency.

 ## Configuration
-1. Copy config_template file and rename it "config".
+1. Copy config_template file and rename it "<node_name>.conf" (only the extension ".conf" is important).
 2. Fill-in the required USER PARAMETERS in the new config file.

 3. Configure daily notifications